+Vision

-Vision - Inversnaid and Stronachlachar are places rich in history, tranquil wilderness and community spirit.
+Inversnaid and Stronachlachar are places rich in history, tranquil wilderness and community spirit.
 They provide year-round local economic activity through balancing facilities for everyday use and visitors.
-The repurposing of disused and underused buildings has helped to provide small scale development and affordable accommodation that provides live/work places.
+The repurposing of disused and underused buildings has helped to provide small scale development and affordable accommodation that provides places to live and work.

 The surrounding landscape is holistically managed, less vulnerable to the impacts of climate change and provides opportunities for local self-sufficiency.
 Inversnaid and Stronachlachar have been recognised for their celebrated cultural and natural heritage, self-sufficiency and dark skies.